bitcoin-api/bitcoin-api-full-stack/README.md

 * a title above in **bold text**
 * a 50 pixel by 50 pixel large image
-* the regular main text which can also contain a  [text-embedded link](#readme-image-sponsored-content-example).
+* the regular main text which can also contain a  [text-embedded link](#readme-image-sponsored-content-example)

 ### Readme Large Image Sponsored Content Example